Updated on May, 2026

 4. Become more specialist and add more value

-You can replace the traditional fee and billing structure based primarily on the time spent working for a client to a more accurate and nuanced version that is based on outcomes and the tangible benefits to those clients.
+Replace the traditional fee and billing structure based primarily on time spent with a more accurate model based on outcomes and tangible benefits to clients.
+Digital finance transformation allows you to incorporate metrics like project milestones or real-time financial data, providing greater transparency and aligning billing with results.

-According to a recent survey by the Economist Intelligence Unit, 82% of respondents said that in five years, specialized service providers will be more valuable to their business than those with broad offerings.
+A recent survey by the Economist Intelligence Unit found that 82% of respondents believe specialized service providers will be more valuable to their business than those with broad offerings within five years.
+CFOs can use digitization to help their firms become specialists in particular areas, providing niche expertise—whether in industrial products, utilities, renewables, or expanded offerings for media telecommunications.

-Digital transformation is often driven in professional services firms by these changes in client behavior and expectations, as well as by internal factors such as the need to reduce costs, increase speed and engage with clients, explains Gianvito Lanzolla, professor of strategy and head of the faculty of management at the City Business School.
+Digital transformation is often driven by changes in client behavior and expectations, as well as internal needs to reduce costs, increase speed, and engage with clients, explains Gianvito Lanzolla, professor of strategy and head of the faculty of management at the City Business School.

-There are two distinct outcomes, according to Professor Lanzolla’s research.
-“Firms either use digital transformation to become more specialist and focused in their legacy fields or to become a provider of a broader range of services which address broader client needs,” he says.
+Professor Lanzolla’s research identifies two outcomes: “Firms either use digital transformation to become more specialist and focused in their legacy fields or to become a provider of a broader range of services which address broader client needs,” he says.

-The focused approach allows them to lead through innovation, the latter enables them to expand their businesses.
-Either way, digital transformation is not a strategy that can be deferred, it is a must.
+The focused approach enables innovation, while the broader approach allows expansion.
+Either way, digital transformation is not a strategy that can be deferred—it is essential.

 Beware of organizational tensions

-“For instance, new organizational fault lines emerge between new hires, which bring digital skills to the organization, and the traditional lawyers and accountants.
+“For instance, new organizational fault lines emerge between new hires, who bring digital skills to the organization, and the traditional lawyers and accountants.

 “The risk is sometimes one of fragmentation, where there’s a lack of unity of vision around the changes that are taking place and, most importantly, their goals.
 It’s a question of leadership, of changing the DNA of the firm.”